 Today we gave a mix of Rescue Remedy and Aspen to a dog howling as he came out of anesthetic.
 He calmed within 5 minutes.

 We devised a mix of remedies for a dog barking non-stop while the owner was at work.
 The neighbours had left anonymous notes about the bothersomeness of this - so we were very pleased to be able to help the situation.

-Last week, a cat with an amputated tail needed reconstructive surgery but could only be scheduled this week for the repair.
+A cat with an amputated tail needed reconstructive surgery but could only be scheduled a week later for the repair.
 Meanwhile, she had been chewing the base of her tail till it was raw.
 The Bach remedy mix we provided worked so well that the cat did not need the Elizabethan collar to prevent her biting the area.
 Today she had her surgery - to remove scar tissue, a metal stitch left behind, and to close the stump of tail left with a nice "cushion" of tissue at the tip, to protect the nerve ending there from causing excessive sensation any time the new tail tip touched anything.
 When she came round from the surgery, the kitty was given her remedy again, and she's happily eating and drinking this evening.
 The remedy will help her through the healing phase till she has a proper pompon of fur to decorate her tail stump.

 Bach remedies help patients come round from surgery calmly, keep dogs or cats able to cope with traumas, help animals in new situations to integrate, help to balance emotions so that aggression is reduced, and shyness overcome.

 Here is a summary of indications for use of each remedy.
 This is MY version of this, based on combining information and experience from several sources:

 To choose Bach Remedy ingredients to combine for a custom remedy needed, it is recommended to do the following:

 Include at least one of the 12 personality remedies (marked *).